 The Durian is affectionately known as the “King of Fruits” in Southeast Asia.
 This thorny, melon-shaped fruit is native to Indonesia, Thailand, Malaysia and the Phillipines, where it can be easily found in supermarkets and street vendor carts.
 Durian fruit is renowned for its pervasive scent.
 To put it nicely: it’s not pleasant (think rotten eggs).
 However, the soft flesh is revered by many for it’s custard-like consistency and nutty flavour – just don’t forget to pinch your nose!

 2. Mealworms – Southeast Asia and around the world

-Mealworms are slowly making their way onto dinner plates around the world, with some Sydney restaurants beginning to serve up the crunchy treat (see Billy Kwong in Surry Hills).
+Mealworms are slowly making their way onto dinner plates around the world, with some Sydney restaurants beginning to serve up the crunchy treat.
 Cooked mealworms are also easy to find in Southeast Asia, served up liberally by street vendors.
 In terms of flavour, mealworms have a distinct taste with a hint of cheese and lemon.
-Deep fry them and you’ve got yourself a crunchy, nutty bar snack with a difference.
+Deep fry them and you’ve got yourself a crunchy, nutty snack with a difference.

 3.Llama meat – Bolivia

 Llama is a traditional part of Andean indigenous cuisine, but nowadays you’ll find the meat in high-end restaurants alongside quinoa.
 The high-protein, low-fat meat can be found in many of Bolivia’s five-star hotels, exclusive restaurants in La Paz and served grilled by street vendors.
 The succulent meat tastes similar to beef, and is delicious in burger patties or thinly sliced and served as carpaccio.